Statkraft’s commitment to being a good neighbour

 We place a huge importance on being a good neighbour, and our community benefit funds are one way in which we can do this.

-"As Statkraft’s Principal Community Engagement Manager, I’m focused on building meaningful, personable relationships with the people that live and work close to our projects"
+"As Statkraft’s Head of Engagement and Social Value, I’m focused on building meaningful, personable relationships with the people that live and work close to our projects"

 Positive impact